-Online criminals employ a wide variety of techniques to gain unauthorized access to your network.
-Many employ intelligent and complex automated tools that can seek out and exploit security vulnerabilities with a machine’s speed and patience.
+Online criminals employ various techniques to gain unauthorized access to your network.
+Many utilize intelligent and complex automated tools that can seek out and exploit security vulnerabilities with a machine’s speed and patience.
 Your system and data need to be secured against these intrusions.

 Do You Need Penetration Testing?

 The critical difference between penetration testing and simple vulnerability scanning is the determination of exploitability.
 Identifying vulnerabilities is essential, but knowing if they can be used against you can help determine how much money and time you should dedicate to remediating the issue.

 - Encryption problems — a single unsecured database left 425GB of data exposed in 2019

 - Weak passwords — 65% of users use the same password for multiple accounts